EFForg/design/styleguide.md

 Other typefaces we commonly use are: [League Gothic](https://www.theleagueofmoveabletype.com/league-gothic) (used in our logo), [Meriweather](https://fonts.google.com/specimen/Merriweather) (used for body type on our main website), [Chunk Five](https://www.fontsquirrel.com/fonts/chunkfive) (used for Privacy Badger), and [Lato](https://fonts.google.com/specimen/Lato) (used for one-pagers and other communications).

 ## PROJECT LOGOS
 EFF has a small ecosystem of websites and browser extensions that have standalone branding.
-[You can find the files here] (https://github.com/EFForg/design/blob/master/logos/logos.md).
+[You can find a list of these projects and their corresponding logo files here](https://github.com/EFForg/design/blob/master/logos/logos.md).